-Three-phase electric power is a common method of electric power transmission.
+Three-phase electric power is a common method of electrical power transmission.
 It is a type of polyphase system mainly used to power motors and many other devices.
-A three-phase system uses less conductor material to transmit electric power than equivalent single-phase, two-phase, or direct-current systems at the same voltage.
+A three-phase system uses less conductor material to transmit electric power than equivalent single-phase, two-phase, or direct current (DC) systems at the same voltage.

-Three phase systems may or may not have a neutral wire.
-A neutral wire allows the three phase system to use a higher voltage while still supporting lower voltage single phase appliances.
-In high voltage distribution situations it is common not to have a neutral wire as the loads can simply be connected between phases (phase-phase connection).
+Three-phase systems may or may not have a neutral wire.
+A neutral wire allows the three-phase system to use a higher voltage while still supporting lower voltage single-phase appliances.
+In high voltage distribution situations it is common not to have a neutral wire as the loads can simply be connected between phases.

 Generators output at a voltage that ranges from hundreds of volts to 30,000 volts.
 At the power station, transformers "step-up" this voltage to one more suitable for transmission.

-Single-phase loads may be connected to a three-phase system, either by connecting across two live conductors (a phase-to-phase connection), or by connecting between a phase conductor and the system neutral, which is either connected to the center of the Y (star) secondary winding of the supply transformer, or is connected to the center of one winding of a delta transformer (Highleg Delta system).
+Single-phase loads may be connected to a three-phase system, either by connecting across two live conductors (a phase-to-phase connection) or by connecting between a phase conductor and the system neutral.
+This is either connected to the center of the Y (star) secondary winding of the supply transformer or is connected to the center of one winding of a delta transformer (high-leg delta system).
 Single-phase loads should be distributed evenly between the phases of the three-phase system for efficient use of the supply transformer and supply conductors.

 The power transmission grid is organized so that each phase carries the same magnitude of current out of the major parts of the transmission system.
 The currents returning from the customers' premises to the last supply transformer all share the neutral wire, but the three-phase system ensures that the sum of the returning currents is approximately zero.
 The delta wiring of the primary side of that supply transformer means that no neutral is needed in the high voltage side of the network.